 In the event you should lose something in the way of personal possession, please check in the Main Office.
-Should you find something in the building belonging to some else, please take it to the Main Office.
+Should you find something in the building belonging to someone else, please take it to the Vice Principal's Office.

 MAKE-UP WORK